 Another fun way to get some exercise is to hit the pool.

 Swimming exercises some of your joints and provides aerobic activity.
-Water supports your hardworking joints, and it’s easier to do leg and arm exercises in the pool.
-Also, a heated pool can relieve joint pain and muscle stiffness.
+Water supports your hardworking joints while providing resistance to work against.
+Also, a heated pool can help relieve joint pain and muscle stiffness.

-Examples of exercises made easier in the water include:
+Examples of exercises you can do in the water include:

 - Forward arm reaches.
-Raise one or both arms upward as high as possible, beginning with the arms submerged in water.
+Raise one or both arms upward as high as you can, beginning with your arms submerged in the water.